MichelleKavetza/kenya-oil-pipeline-model/README.md

 Support Vector Machine (SVM): Chosen for its effectiveness in margin separation, particularly useful for distinguishing between risk categories with clear boundaries.

 **Meta-Model**
-A meta-model, typically a logistic regression or another simple classifier, is trained on the predictions of the base models to produce the final risk classification.
+-A meta-model, typically a logistic regression or another simple classifier, is trained on the predictions of the base models to produce the final risk classification.
 This allows the ensemble to learn when to trust each base model, improving prediction accuracy for critical outcomes.

 **Feature Engineering**
-The model utilizes a rich set of geospatial features derived from various data sources, including:
+-The model utilizes a rich set of geospatial features derived from various data sources, including:
 Proximity Features: Distances to roads, settlements, waterways, and national parks, calculated using GeoPandas.

 Categorical Features: Indicators such as whether a pipeline segment lies within a no-disturbance zone or its location type (above or below ground).